-The Company continues to pursue a conservative investment policy, with 30% of the Company's invested assets taking the form of deposits with credit institutions.
-The remainder of ECCU's investment assets are in the form of Eurozone Government bonds (38%), units in an equity fund (21%), units in an absolute alpha fund (3%), and units in an infrastructure fund (8%).
-The Company's decision to invest in an absolute alpha fund and an infrastructure fund was taken in order to reduce volatility in investment returns while also maintaining a reasonable investment return.
-The Company made a decision to invest an additional \leq 1.2m in the infrastructure fund during 2017.
-The Company's investments at year end had a market value of \leq 60.7m, as detailed overleaf.
+The Company continues to pursue a conservative investment policy, with 34% of the Company's invested assets taking the form of deposits with credit institutions.
+The remainder of ECCU's investment assets are in the form of Eurozone Government bonds (36.2%), units in an equity fund (20%), units in an infrastructure fund (7.1%), units in an absolute alpha fund (0.2%), and units in a residential property fund (2.5%).
+The Company's decision to invest in an infrastructure fund, an absolute alpha fund and a residential property fund was taken in order to reduce volatility in investment returns while also maintaining a reasonable investment return.
+The Company made a decision during 2018 to invest in the residential property fund and to disinvest in the absolute alpha fund.
+This decision arose from the superior returns expected from the property fund as compared with the absolute alpha fund, combined with the challenges involved in managing the absolute alpha fund.
+The Company's investments at year end had a market value of €70.8m.

-Investment return which includes unrealised gains and losses amounted to a positive return of $\in 1.9m$ (2016: $\in 1.4m$ positive).
-The overall investment return arises from a number of factors including realised gains of $\in 1.5m$ (2016: $\in 4.4m$ gain) and stable bond yields available in 2017 which resulted in income from bonds remaining stable at $\in 0.6m$ in both 2016 and 2017.
-Deposit income of $- \in 0.04m$ in 2017 (2016: $\in 0.01m$) was lower than the prior year reflecting the prevailing negative interest rates in the market.
-There were unrealised losses on ECCU's bond portfolio of $\in 0.5m$ (2016: $\in 0.05m$ loss) and unrealised gains on the equity fund, absolute alpha fund, and infrastructure fund in total of $\in 0.5m$ in 2017 (2016: $\in 2.9m$ loss).
-Overall, the Company achieved a 3.2% return on its investments in 2017.
+Investment return which includes unrealised gains and losses amounted to a positive return of €4.9m (2018: €0.8m negative).
+The overall investment return arises from a number of factors including realised gains of €0.1m (2018: €0.4m loss) and stable bond yields available in 2019 which resulted in income from bonds remaining stable at €0.5m in 2018 and 2019.
+The prevailing negative interest rates in the market resulted in negative deposit income of -€0.05m in 2019 (2018: -€0.04m).
+There were unrealised gains on ECCU's bond portfolio of €1m (2018: €0.1m gain) and unrealised gains on the equity fund, infrastructure fund, absolute alpha fund, and residential property fund totalling of €3.1m in 2019 (2018: €1.5m loss).
+Overall, the Company achieved a 6.9% positive return on its investments in 2019 (2018: 1.2% negative).